adamclemmitt/simpleSCDE/README.md

 ## Included Datasets

-The `simpleSCDE` package includes large planarian muscle data from both Fincher et al. and Scimone et al. Instructions for downloading data are included in the provided iinstructional vignette.
+The `simpleSCDE` package includes large planarian muscle data from both Fincher et al. and Scimone et al. Instructions for downloading data are included in the provided instructional vignette.

 ## Issues or Questions?